-1. Accurately process medication orders in an institutional pharmacy (Outcome 2.2)

-- □ Student receives and appropriately interprets ten (10) written or electronic medication orders - □ Student receives and interprets six (6) written intravenous admixture orders - □ Student describes the process for prioritizing medication orders at site (e.g. STAT, now, on call, routine, PRN orders) - □ Student identifies and reviews six (6) standard order sets at institution - □ Student describes the process for dispensing unit dose medications - □ Student describes the process for dispensing intravenous admixtures

-2. Accurately and safely compound intravenous admixtures (Outcomes 2.2)

-- □ Student describes the importance of USP 797 guidelines - □ Student demonstrates the appropriate method for personal cleansing and garbing before entering the clean room and the appropriate method for cleaning the hood - □ Student properly calculates the expiration date and time for six (6) intravenous admixture - □ Student performs the calculations required for six (6) intravenous admixtures and if possible, compounds the admixtures using appropriate aseptic technique for each product.

-3. Identify policies and mechanisms utilized by the site to improve safety (Outcome 2.2)

-- □ Student discusses the common reasons for medication errors, where the errors commonly occur, and systems in place to address or avoid errors. - □ Student and preceptor discuss The Joint Commission's National Patient Safety Goals and policies at the site that comply with the safety goals - □ Student identifies at least two (2) initiatives at the site that minimize medication errors during transition of care.

-4. Identify patient information from a patient's medical record (Outcome 2.1)

-- □ Student reviews six (6) patient charts and identifies the following items: - Patient demographic information, medication profile, lab results, progress notes - Student calculates ideal body weight, body mass index and creatinine clearance for each patient

-5. Demonstrate essential knowledge of commonly used medications in the institutional setting (Outcome 1.1)

-□ Student correctly identifies at least fifteen (15) medications by trade and generic name, lists their therapeutic class and can describe their mechanism of action

-ASSIGNMENT: Student identifies the target drug concentrations for Narrow Therapeutic index drugs: digoxin, lithium, phenytoin, theophylline, warfarin

-ASSIGNMENT: Student documents six (6) drug therapy interventions made by a pharmacist, and describes the rationale for the changes

-1. Compose an accurate original SOAP note from patients encountered at the site that includes a prioritize assessment of the patient's problems as well as patient-specific data (Outcomes 2.1 and 3.1)

-ASSIGNMENT: Student completes one (1) SOAP note.
-Choose any one topic from among the following: Cardiovascular Disorder Renal Diseases Respiratory Diseases
+1. Accura tely process medication orders in an institutional pharmacy (Outcome 2.2) Student receives and appropriately interprets ten (10) written or electronic medication orders Student receives and interprets six (6) written intravenous admixture orders Student describes the process for prioritizing medication orders at site (e.g. STAT, now, on call, routine PRN orders) Student identifies and reviews six (6) standard order sets at institution Student describes the process for dispensing unit dose medications Student describes the process for dispensing intravenous admixtures 2.
+Accurately and safely compound intravenous admixtures (Outcomes 2.2) Student describes the importance of USP 797 guidelines Student demonstrates the appropriate method for personal cleansing and garbing before entering the clean room and the appropriate method for cleaning the hood Student properly calculates the expiration date and time for six (6) intravenous admixture Student performs the calculations required for six (6) intravenous admixtures and if possible, compounds the admixtures using appropriate aseptic technique for each product.
+3. Identif y policies and mechanisms utilized by the site to improve safety (Outcome 2.2) Student discusses the common reasons for medication errors, where the errors commonly occur, and systems in place to address or avoid errors Student and preceptor discuss The Joint Commission's National Patient Safety Goals and policies at the site that comply with the safety goals Student identifies at least two (2) initiatives at the site that minimize medication errors during transition of care 1 Identif y patient information from a patient's medical record (Outcome 2.1) ٦.
+Student reviews six (6) patient charts and identifies the following items: Patient demographic information, medication profile, lab results, progress notes Student calculates ideal body weight, body mass index and creatinine clearance for each patient 5 Demon strate essential knowledge of commonly used medications in the institutional setting (Outcome 1.1) ٥.
+Student correctly identifies at least fifteen (15) medications by trade and generic name, lists their therapeutic class and can describe their mechanism of action SSIGNMENT: Student identifies the target drug concentrations for Narrow Therapeutic index drugs: oxin, lithium, phenytoin, theophylline, warfarin SSIGNMENT: Student documents six (6) drug therapy interventions made by a pharmacist, and scribes the rationale for the changes 1.
+Coi mpose an accurate original SOAP note from patients encountered at the site that includes a prioritize ass essment of the patient's problems as well as patient-specific data (Outcomes 2.1 and 3.1) A SSIGNMENT: Student completes one (1) SOAP note.
+Choose any one topic from among the following: Cardiovascular Disorder Renal Diseases Caralovascular Disoraci Nellal Discases

+See the "SOAP Note Guidelines" on page 41 for further details on expectations and format.